 - a.
-Judge's Form (CF38) - b.
+Judge's Form (CF38) this is an online form. - b.
 Photo entry (To be uploaded with the form.) - c.
 Additional for Special Effects only: Photography Report (CF37) - d.
 Additional for Computer Enhancement only: Original photo/s

 - a.
-Original photo mounted on a mat - b.
+Original photo mounted on a mat (see guidelines on previous pages). - b.
 Card on back of entry with category, student name, school/family name and account number. - c.
 Additional for Computer Enhancement only: Original photo/s attached to back of mounted photo.